 - Super Drowning Skills: Everyone besides Gloria dies as soon as they touch the water's surface.

-- Tight Rope Walking: Alex can do that amongst his other skills.
+- Tight Rope Walking: Alex can do this amongst his other skills.

 - Timed Mission: The race for Marty against other zebras is obviously timed, as are all the other race-like missions.
 Melman's healing practice also has a set time limit.

 - Unexpected Gameplay Change: The various minigames/setpieces are so frequent it would be too difficult to list them all, especially since many are foreshadowed in the prologue on the actual Madagascar island.
-One notable exception is arguably when as the penguins, you’re asked with fishing out items from the tourists’ shack with the fishing rod.
-Game actually allows you to open each and every compartment of the cupboards at hand.
+One notable example is when as the penguins, youre asked with fishing out items from the tourists shack with the fishing rod.